260 Waymouth Street, Adelaide, South AustraliaSA 5000

 The reality.

-How much does a bike mechanic make?
+How much does a bike mechanic get paid?

-Most people are happy to pay for a good car mechanic, a good lawyer or a good plumber, but when it comes to bicycles, we often look for the cheapest possible option.
-Part of this issue is the long-standing, up-until-just-now-government-perpetuated perception that a bicycle mechanic is an unskilled profession.
+People are usually happy to pay for a good car mechanic, a good lawyer or a good plumber, but when it comes to bicycles, we often look for the cheapest possible option.
 However, as anyone who’s felt the difference between a chain store bike service and a proper, detailed bike service knows, there’s a huge amount of underappreciated skill that goes into being a good mechanic.

-The industry also hasn’t helped with this problem, and has traditionally under-valued itself for years because we’ve never been taken seriously by governments at any level in this country.
-This has led to a general expectation that a bicycle service should always be cheap.
-Considering the fact that every time a person gets on a bike, they’re putting their safety/teeth/life in the hands of the person who worked on it, it’s a bit rich (no pun intended) to expect that same person to work for peanuts.
+No doubt part of this perception is due to the long-standing, up-until-just-now-government-perpetuated concept that bicycle mechanic is an unskilled profession.
+The industry also hasn’t helped; it has traditionally under-valued itself for years, primarily because we’ve never been taken seriously in this country by governments at any level.
+These factors have led to the general expectation that a bicycle service should always be cheap.
+Considering the fact that every time a person gets on a bike, they’re putting their safety in the hands of the person who worked on that bike, it’s nonsensical to expect that same person be paid peanuts.

 This is a Hamadryas baboon.
 It's staring at the camera.
 It looks like it wants to fuck you up.